 Things to do

 Sporting events and musical concerts are ten-a-penny at Wembley Stadium and The SSE Arena.
-Both have secured their place in history, hosting iconic concerts like Live Aid.
-And celebrated sports events, including two Olympics competitions and the World Cup Final in 66.
-Michael Jackson and Madonna are among the music legends to have sold out crowds here.
-It even welcomed the Head of the Catholic Church – Pope John Paul II delivered open-air mass at the stadium back in 1982, to an 80,000-strong crowd.
+Both have secured their place in history, hosting iconic concerts like Live Aid and celebrated sports events, including two Olympics competitions and the World Cup Final in 1966 (the old Wembley stadium, obviously!).
+Michael Jackson and Madonna are among the music legends to have performed here.
+Wembley even once welcomed the Head of the Catholic Church!
+Pope John Paul II delivered open-air mass at the stadium back in 1982, to an 80,000-strong crowd.

-But put these legendary venues to one side, and there’s some fresh faces that have cropped up in recent years, too.
+Putting these established venues to one side, there are some new contenders for your attention that have cropped up in recent years, too.
 Label lovers flock to the London Designer Outlet, which opened in Wembley Park in 2013.
 It offers a mix of high street and high-end stores with up to 70% off the usual prices.
 There’s also a nine-screen Cineworld here, and restaurant chain favourites such as Zizzi, Pizza Express and Wagamama.
+Retail therapy also comes in the form of smaller vendors at the Wembley Park Market.
+Their ethical and sustainbly-sourced produce covers food, fashion, arts and crafts and much more.

-Close by, Boxpark Wembley follows hot on the heels of its Shoreditch and Croydon counterparts; a one-stop-shop for street food, music events and comedy nights.
-For more in the way of street food, head to Market Square on a Wednesday.
-The stalls are topped with spicy curries, pie ‘n’ mash miniatures and supersize pizza slices.
-The vendors tend to be local regulars, who know the area like the back of their hand, so don’t be afraid to ask for tips.
-Not far from here, you’ve got Swedish interiors sensation IKEA.
+Close by, BOXPARK Wembley follows hot on the heels of its Shoreditch and Croydon counterparts; a one-stop-shop for music, events and comedy nights.
+It’s also a street food Mecca.
+Vendors will serve up everything from spicy curries and pie ‘n’ mash miniatures to supersize pizza slices.
+Many of these vendors are local experts who know the area like the back of their hand, so don’t be afraid to ask for tips.
+Not far from the BOXPARK you’ve also got Swedish interiors sensation IKEA for all the meatballs and MDF you can take.

 Transport in Wembley